Alternative purchase network: Role of the consumer

-From a sociological point of view, consumers are considered citizens because they can influence politics, economics and culture through their choices and activities: in fact, every consumer can make a difference with every product he/she buys.
+From a sociological point of view, consumers are considered citizens because they can influence politics, economics and culture through their choices and activities: every consumer can make a difference with every product he/she buys.

 An ethical consumer ought to consider not only the actual cost of a product, but also the sustainability cost of his choice, for example in terms of pollution generated by the production, the non-renewable resources used in manufacturing and distribution and the workers’ conditions.
-In fact, the parameters used to choose a product are no longer price and quantity, like the neoclassical economics and the free-market rules promote; ethical consumers want to get closer to producers, relying on new forms of distribution, to shorten commodity chains, which limit consumers’ choices and increase the pollution, to take back the production process.
+The parameters used to choose a product are no longer price and quantity, as neoclassical economics and free-market rules promote; ethical consumers want to get closer to producers, relying on new forms of distribution, to shorten commodity chains, which limit consumers’ choices and increase pollution, and to take back the production process.

 When we think about the critical development of the consumer’s role, there are two main socio-political trends to consider: “the process of individualization, on the one hand, whereby social actors are increasingly reflexive about their everyday identities, values and actions, and, on the other, the process of sub-politicization, whereby politics is emerging in places other than the formal political arena (sub-politics) because citizens no longer think that traditional forms of political participation are adequate”.

 Main purposes

 It is important to consider that the concept of never-ending development is a utopia, that sooner or later the available resources will finish.
 One solution could be sustaining de-growth and sobriety: we should choose quality over quantity and most of all we should be aware of the products we consume, “against a fictitious, fake overabundance”.

-Despite the differences between the various types of APN, it is useful to consider the main characteristics of them.
+Despite the differences between the various types of APN, it is useful to consider their main characteristics.
 In fact the different forms of APN act according to their overt target, (the consumer, nature, or the community) and their aim: fighting the capitalist market, protecting the local markets and communities, supporting the less developed countries, providing alternative forms of integration in contemporary capitalist culture.

 The fragmentation and the conflicts between the different alternative purchase practices render “the formation of viable collective identities rather difficult”.
 Alternative purchase networks, indeed, not only respond to a politically conscious middle-class consumer (who is mainly interested in ethical food consumption), but also to disadvantaged groups who can’t use the traditional market channels (mainly regarding second-hand shops and ethical finance).
 Furthermore, not all the ethical consumers are interested in the same features: there are some of them who, for example, check only the organic provenience of food; others, instead, also want to know the working conditions of who has produced this good, and the length of the commodity chains.

 There are some ethical shopping guides, such as Ethical Consumer, whose aim is giving information about ethical producers and products, chosen through a variety of ethical criteria.
 They include the impact on the environment, on animals and on human beings.